advancedt/advancedt.github.io/_pages/about.md

 I am very passionate about GoLang, Python, and Kubernetes(k8s).
 I am also highly motivated to deepen my knowledge in discrete mathematics and algorithms.

-**Now, I’m actively seeking internship or full-time opportunities to Software Development Engineer or Cloud Engineer from Fall 2024.**
+**Now, I’m actively seeking internship or full-time opportunities to Software Development Engineer or DevOps Engineer from Fall 2024.**